dpt/ChaseHQ/README.md

 ![Using Spectrum Analyser to investigate the game, including turning the screen green](ChaseHQ.png)

-This is the beginnings of a disassembly of the ZX Spectrum version of Chase H.Q. by Ocean Software.
+This is the beginnings of a disassembly of the [ZX Spectrum version of Chase H.Q. by Ocean Software](https://spectrumcomputing.co.uk/entry/903/ZX-Spectrum/Chase_HQ).
 Initially this is only of the 48K version - and the first level/stage at that.
 The 128K version is better (loads all the levels at once, has AY music, menu screen animations, ...) but it has a lot more code to consider, so it's easier to start off with 48K stage 1 first.

 In this repository is a [SkoolKit](https://skoolkit.ca/) _control_ file which you can use to disassemble the game.
 This works with the game when it is in a "pristine" just-loaded state.
 See below for how to make a pristine snapshot and instructions on how to drive SkoolKit.
+I've provided a Makefile to automate most of the required steps.

 ## WHY?

-To find out how it works (and maybe one day we could make new levels).
+To find out how it works! (and maybe one day we could make new levels...)

 ## HOW TO